 On this page

 Canada was one of the first countries to establish diplomatic ties with Singapore since it became fully independent in 1965.
 Since then, Singapore has become one of our most important strategic partners in Southeast Asia, with whom we share common values and interests.
-Bilateral relations between Canada and Singapore are wide-ranging, and characterized by cooperation in a variety of areas, including: trade and investment, security and defence, infrastructure, culture and arts, education, science and technology, and post-pandemic economic recovery.
+Bilateral relations between Canada and Singapore are wide-ranging, and characterized by cooperation in several areas, including: trade and investment, security and defence, environmental sustainability, culture and arts, education, science and technology, and innovation.

-Canada regularly engages with Singapore to advance common interests on international and regional issues based on their policy convergence in many areas, including: open trade, rules-based international order, gender equality, climate change and sustainability, as well as support for inclusive societies.
+Canada regularly engages with Singapore on international and regional issues based on mutual interests in many areas, including: open trade, rules-based international order, information integrity, cybersecurity, gender equality, climate change and sustainability, as well as support for inclusive societies.

 Singapore and Canada have diverse populations that represent a range of values, customs and perspectives.
 Together we pursue an open dialogue and exchange of ideas on policies and programs related to pluralism, anti-discrimination and multiculturalism.